-The diluted earnings per share calculation for the thirteen weeks ended November 27, 2021 excluded 4.6 million shares, issuable upon exercise of Private Warrants, that would have been anti-dilutive.
-Diluted earnings per share calculations for the thirteen weeks ended November 27, 2021 and November 28, 2020 excluded 0.2 million and 0.7 million shares of common stock issuable upon exercise of stock options, respectively, that would have been anti-dilutive.
-An immaterial number of non-vested restricted stock units that would have been anti-dilutive were excluded from diluted earnings per share calculations for the thirteen weeks ended November 27, 2021 and November 28, 2020.
+Diluted earnings per share calculations for the thirteen and thirty-nine weeks ended May 28, 2022 excluded 0.3 million shares of common stock issuable upon exercise of stock options, respectively, that would have been anti-dilutive.
+Diluted earnings per share calculations for the thirteen and thirty-nine weeks ended May 29, 2021 excluded an immaterial number of shares and 0.2 million shares of common stock issuable upon exercise of stock options, respectively, that would have been anti-dilutive.

+Diluted earnings per share calculations for the thirteen and thirty-nine weeks ended May 28, 2022 and May 29, 2021 excluded an immaterial number of non-vested stock units that would have been anti-dilutive.